Mercury Poisoning (cont.)

 In this Article

-What about thimerosal in vaccines?
+What about mercury in fluorescent light bulbs

 Viewers share their comments